NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Kizidhar Magic.md

-You can wield the arcane magic of a kizidhar, casting _entangling flora_ and _one with plants_ once per day each as 2nd-rank arcane innate spells.
+You can wield the arcane magic of a kizidhar, casting [[Spells/Entangling Flora|Entangling Flora]] and [[Spells/One with Plants|One with Plants]] once per day each as 2nd-rank arcane innate spells.

 *Source: Pathfinder Rage of Elements*
 *OGL*